MohamadAlshaar/TMS016_Notes_in_Obsidian/1 General background.md

 **[[Markov Random Fields]]**
-	*"We want to create structure and spatial dependencies in the image between pixels, we say each pixel is dependent on its neighbour"*
+	*"We want to create structure and spatial dependencies in the image between pixels, we say each pixel is dependent on its neighbor"*
 - Properties:
-	- A pixels $S$ is not neighbour of it self
+	- A pixels $S$ is not neighbor of it self
-	- Symmetry: *"if you are my neighbour, I'm your neighbour"*
+	- Symmetry: *"if you are my neighbor, I'm your neighbor"*

-	To avoid biases in our models, we set **Boundary Conditions**- meaning we split the domain into many smaller domains and set boundaries on each, we can give those domains properties to control their behaviour, for example **Isotropy**- "Go in from a side, come out of the opposite side".
+	To avoid biases in our models, we set **Boundary Conditions**- meaning we split the domain into many smaller domains and set boundaries on each, we can give those domains properties to control their behavior, for example **Isotropy**- "Go in from a side, come out of the opposite side".

-	We can control our spatial dependencies, $a.k.a$, how much we let each pixel want to match with its neighbours by using, for example, **[[Ising Model]]**- that is a Discrete MRF with certain behaviour, or **[[Auto-normal MRF]]**- that is a continuous MRF.
+	We can control our spatial dependencies, $a.k.a$, how much we let each pixel want to match with its neighbors by using, for example, **[[Ising Model]]**- that is a Discrete MRF with certain behavior, or **[[Auto-normal MRF]]**- that is a continuous MRF.

 	**Problem?**
 <<<<<<< HEAD